randlabs/algo-price-oracle/README.md

 ```
 module.exports = {
+	// private key passphrase of the transaction submitter
+	submitterKey: "YOUR MNEMONIC",

+	// public address of the submitter private key
+	submitterPublic: "MY-ALGORAND-ADDRESS-SUBMITTER",

+	// private key passphrase of the oracle
-	key: "YOUR MNEMONIC",
+	oracleKey: "YOUR MNEMONIC",

-	public: "MYALGORANDADDRESS",
+	// public address of the oracle private key
+	oraclePublic: "MY-ALGORAND-ADDRESS-ORACLE",

+	// API server
 	server: "api.algoexplorer.io",

+	// tx submission interval
 	interval: 1000,

+	// decimals of the price sumbitted on-chain
+	decimals: 4,

+	// number of rounds that the price can be used
+	priceExpiration: 20,

-	token: headers needed to call Algorand APIs.
+	// headers needed to call Algorand APIs.
 Using algoexplorer.io API it is not neeeded
+	token: {
+		'X-YOUR-KEY' : 'your-key',
+	}
 }
 ```